 If you know or suspect that a personal data breach has occurred, do not attempt to investigate the matter yourself.
-Immediately contact the person designated as the key point of contact for personal data breaches (who is the headteacher) or your DPO.
+Immediately contact the person designated as the key point of contact for personal data breaches (School Business Manager, Lisa Pearce) or your DPO.